pinzger/pinzger.github.io/_pages/openpositions.md

 * A list of 3 references that we can contact
 * Your MSc thesis in English (or alternative if your MSc thesis is not in English, a 5-page summary of your MSc thesis in English).

-Please submit your application as PDF files *as early as possible* but not later than **July 4th 2023** via email to [Kerstin Smounig](mailto:kerstin.smounig@aau.at).
+Please submit your application as PDF files *as early as possible* but not later than **August 15, 2023** via email to [Kerstin Smounig](mailto:kerstin.smounig@aau.at).
+Please mention **SemImpact** in the email subject.
 Note, applications will be considered until the positions are filled.

 For more information on the position contact [Martin Pinzger](/).